muhammadkhatri2025/intro-to-github/README.md

 ## Project Description
 This Repository demonstrates my understanding of GitHub basics.

-## WHat i learned
+## What I learned
-- How to creat GitHub accounts
+- How to create GitHub accounts
-- READ.md formatting
+- READ.md forematting
 - VSCode integration